Ciung Wanara: The battle of brothers

 Ciung Wanara became king of half of the kingdom and had an iron prison built to keep bad people.
 Ciung Wanara planned a plot to punish Prabu Barma Jaya and Dewi Pangrenyep.
 One day Prabu Barma Jaya and Dewi Pangrenyep are invited by Ciung Wanara to come and inspect the newly built prison.
-As they were inside, Ciung Wanara shut the door and lock them inside.
-He made it known to the people of the country about the evil deed of Barma and Pangrenyep, the people cheered.
+As they were inside, Ciung Wanara shut the door and locked them inside.
+He made it known to the people of the country about the evil deeds of Barma and Pangrenyep, and the people cheered.

 However, Hariang Banga, Dewi Pangrenyep's son, was sad to learn about the capture of his mother.
-He organized a revolt, gathered some troops and led a war against his younger brother.
+He organized a revolt, gathered some troops, and led a war against his younger brother.
 In a battle, he attacked Ciung Wanara and his followers.
-Both Ciung Wanara and Hariang Banga are powerful princes with great skill on pencak silat martial art.
-However Ciung Wanara manage to push Hariang Banga to eastern bank of Brebes river.
-The battle continues inconclusively and nobody won.
+Both Ciung Wanara and Hariang Banga are powerful princes with great skill in pencak silat martial arts.
+However, Ciung Wanara managed to push Hariang Banga to the eastern bank of Brebes River.
+The battle continues inconclusively and nobody wins.
 All of a sudden there appeared King Prabu Permana Di Kusumah accompanied by Queen Dewi Naganingrum and Uwa Batara Lengser.

-"Hariang Banga and Ciung Wanara!" the king said, "Stop fighting!.
+"Hariang Banga and Ciung Wanara!" the king said, "Stop fighting!
 It is pamali - (taboo or forbidden in both Sundanese and Javanese languages) - fighting against own brothers.
 You are brothers, both of you are my sons.
-Both of you will reign in this land, Ciung Wanara in Galuh and Hariang Banga in eastern of Brebes river, the new country.
-May this river become the boundary and change its name from Brebes River to Pamali River to remind you two it is pamali to fighting your own brother.
+Both of you will reign in this land, Ciung Wanara in Galuh and Hariang Banga in the eastern Brebes River, the new country.
+May this river become the boundary and change its name from Brebes River to Pamali River to remind you two it is pamali to fight your brother.
 Let Dewi Pangrenyep and Barma Wijaya who was Aria Kebonan remain in prison for their sins."
-Since then the name of the river is known as Pamali River.
+Since then the name of the river has been known as Pamali River.

 Hariang Banga moved eastward and is known as Jaka Susuruh.
-He established the kingdom of Java and become the king of Java, and his faithful followers become the ancestors of Javanese people.
-Ciung Wanara ruled Galuh kingdom justly, his people are Sundanese people, since then Galuh and Java were prosperous again as in the days of Prabu Permana Di Kusumah.
-While heading west, Ciung Wanara sung this legend in pantun, while his older brother heading east doing the same reciting the epic in tembang.
+He established the kingdom of Java and became the king of Java, and his faithful followers became the ancestors of the Javanese people.
+Ciung Wanara ruled the Galuh kingdom justly, his people are Sundanese people, since then Galuh and Java have been prosperous again as in the days of Prabu Permana Di Kusumah.
+While heading west, Ciung Wanara sang this legend in Pantun, while his older brother headed east doing the same reciting the epic in Tembang.

 Interpretation

-The legend is Sundanese folklore to explain the origin of the name Pamali river, as well as to explain the origin of Sundanese relationship with Javanese; as the two competing brothers that ruled on the same island (Java).
+The legend is Sundanese folklore to explain the origin of the name Pamali River, as well as to explain the origin of the Sundanese relationship with Javanese; as the two competing brothers that ruled on the same island (Java).
 Also according to this belief, Sundanese regard Javanese as their older sibling, yet the kingdom in the land of Sunda (Galuh kingdom) is older than kingdoms established in East and Central Java.
-This is somehow corresponds to historical fact that the oldest kingdom in Java were indeed located in West Java, the Tarumanagara kingdom.
+This somehow corresponds to the historical fact that the oldest kingdom in Java was indeed located in West Java, the Tarumanagara kingdom.